makeplane/plane/packages/logger/README.md

 # Logger Package

-This package provides a singleton-based logger utility built using [Winston](https://github.com/winstonjs/winston).
-It offers customizable log levels and supports structured logging for general application logs and HTTP requests.
+This package provides a logger and a request logger utility built using [Winston](https://github.com/winstonjs/winston).
+It offers customizable log levels using env and supports structured logging for general application logs and HTTP requests.

-## Features
+## Features.
-- Singleton pattern ensures a single logger instance.
-- Dynamic log level configuration and log filename prefix.
+- Dynamic log level configuration using env.
 - Pre-configured winston logger for general usage (`logger`).
+- Request logger middleware that logs incoming request

 ## Usage